Raksh7777/Text-Classification/README.md

-# Text-Processing
+# Text-Classification
-It uses deep learning to implement text processing with keras
+It uses deep learning to implement text classification with keras